MohitS704/ParticleCoding/documentation.md

 ## WARNING

-A lot of this chapter is filled with my opinions on this subject, based off of personal experience along with the experience of those that I know.
-Documentation, and the amount of effort that you put into documenting things, is entirely subjective.
+A lot of this chapter is filled with my opinions on this subject, based off of personal experience along with the experience of those that I know. (__Once again, if you have different opinions, _tell me!_ I am nothing resembling an expert on this topic__) Documentation, and the amount of effort that you put into documenting things, is entirely subjective.
 However, the general consensus is that you should at least document _something_.

 ## Why is Documentation Important?